THD+N Performance: WVC-LITE Measurement Reference

 Interpretation

-For the primary use case of wireless bass/subwoofer control — where signal content is concentrated below 80–100 Hz — the WVC-LITE demonstrates meaningfully lower distortion than both competitors tested.
-The advantage is most pronounced in the sub-bass region and grows further in the mid-frequency range, where the competing units plateau at distortion levels roughly two orders of magnitude higher than the WVC-LITE.
+For the primary use case of wireless bass / subwoofer control, where signal content is concentrated below 80 to 100 Hz, the WVC-LITE measures meaningfully lower distortion than the two comparison units.
+The advantage is most pronounced in the sub-bass region and grows further in the mid-frequency range, where the comparison units plateau at distortion levels roughly two orders of magnitude higher than the WVC-LITE.

 For full-range signal applications (mids, highs, or full-range amplifier control), all three units perform comparably at the high end of the audio spectrum.